onnela-lab/forest/fir/fitrep/README.md

 ___
 ## 5. Examples <a name="examples"/>

-`fitabase_id`: A unique alphanumeric identifier on the Fitabase platform.

-`fitabase_dir`: The directory containing raw fitabase CSV files.
+The script `fitrep.examples.fitrep_example.py` provides a sample workflow for using this package.

 ___
 ## 6. Cautions & Notes <a name="cautions"/>

+* Fitabase records the originating device model at sync time.
+These logs are found in the `DeviceName` column of `syncEvents` files.
+Prior to January 2018, device models may not have been logged, and this column will be incomplete.

+* Fitabase data sets may include mingled information from both a Fitbit device and the Fitbit smartphone app.
+Synchronization with an app instance is logged in the `syncEvents` file with `MobileTrack` as the `DeviceName`.  **This package does not provide tools for identifying whether a particular observation originated from a device or an app instance.**

-* This package was developed with a limited sample of Fitabase data collected from Fitbit Zip and Charge 2 devices during the time period xxx - xxx
+* This package was developed with a limited sample of Fitabase data collected from fifty-three Fitbit Charge 2 devices between April 2017 and March 2020.

 * This package does not handle Fitabase data obtained from multiple downloads, e.g. that cover different or overlapping follow-up windows.
 For such situations, it may be best to download a new data set that includes the entire time period of interest.
 Alternatively, CSVs for corresponding variables can be merged, with care taken to drop duplicate records, before using `fitrep`.